Glendale, Arizona Water Quality at a Glance

 - Salt River Project: Primary surface water source (approximately 60% of supply) from the Salt and Verde River systems, originating from snowmelt and monsoon rains in northeastern and central Arizona, delivered via SRP’s extensive canal system.

-- Groundwater & Reclaimed Water: Limited groundwater pumping from local aquifers and innovative reclaimed water systems that treat wastewater for reuse in landscaping and aquifer recharge, enhancing water supply resilience.
+- Groundwater & Reclaimed Water: Limited groundwater pumping from local aquifers and innovative reclaimed water systems that treat wastewater for reuse in landscaping and aquifer recharge, enhancing water supply resilience in Arizona’s arid climate.

 Advanced Treatment Technology

-- Pyramid Peak Water Treatment Plant: Jointly operated with Peoria, this facility treats Colorado River water from the Central Arizona Project canal using advanced multi-barrier treatment processes including coagulation, flocculation, sedimentation, filtration, and disinfection.
+- Pyramid Peak Water Treatment Plant: Jointly operated with Peoria, this recently expanded facility now treats up to 54 million gallons per day — up from a previous reliable capacity of 39 mgd.
+The expansion, completed with all 14 existing filters replaced within the original budget, processes Colorado River water from the Central Arizona Project canal using multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and disinfection.

-- Salt River Project Direct Service: Areas within SRP service boundaries receive treated water directly from SRP’s system, which utilizes state-of-the-art treatment facilities and extensive quality monitoring throughout the distribution network.
+- Salt River Project Direct Service: Areas within SRP service boundaries receive treated water directly from SRP’s system, which utilises state-of-the-art treatment facilities and extensive quality monitoring throughout the distribution network.

-- Reclaimed Water Treatment: Advanced wastewater treatment facilities produce high-quality reclaimed water for landscape irrigation and groundwater recharge, reducing demand on potable water supplies while supporting sustainability goals.
+- Reclaimed Water Treatment: Advanced wastewater treatment facilities produce high-quality reclaimed water for landscape irrigation and groundwater recharge, reducing demand on potable water supplies while supporting Arizona’s long-term sustainability goals.

-- Distribution System Renewal: Systematic replacement of aging water infrastructure, including sewer lines dating to the 1940s, with modern materials and smart monitoring technologies to improve system reliability and reduce water loss.
+- Distribution System Renewal: Systematic replacement of ageing water infrastructure, including sewer lines dating to the 1940s, continues with modern materials and smart monitoring technologies to improve system reliability and reduce water loss across Glendale’s network.

 Customer Protection Initiatives

-Glendale Water Services maintains a strong commitment to customer service and water quality transparency through comprehensive annual water quality reports, 24/7 customer service availability at 623-930-2770, and expanded water conservation rebate programs to help residents reduce water usage and costs.
-The city’s proactive approach includes participation in statewide PFAS monitoring initiatives and investment in advanced treatment technologies.
-However, residents should be aware of documented concerns including extremely high chromium-6 levels and arsenic contamination that, while meeting federal standards, exceed health guidelines established by toxicologists.
-Glendale’s strategic water portfolio, combining multiple sources and storage options, provides resilience against drought conditions while supporting the continued growth of this dynamic West Valley community through sustainable water management practices.
+Glendale Water Services maintains a strong commitment to customer service and water quality transparency through comprehensive annual water quality reports, 24/7 customer service availability at 623-930-2770, and expanded water conservation rebate programmes to help residents reduce water usage and costs.
+The city’s proactive approach includes participation in ADEQ’s statewide PFAS monitoring initiative — part of a programme backed by $5 million in state funding and approximately $63.5 million in federal Bipartisan Infrastructure Law funds.
+However, residents should be aware of documented concerns: chromium-6 at 5,300–6,400 ppt and arsenic at 1.6–3.1 ppb both meet federal standards while significantly exceeding health guidelines established by toxicologists.
+Glendale’s strategic water portfolio, combining multiple sources and storage options, provides resilience against drought conditions while supporting the continued growth of this dynamic West Valley community.
+Check our water alert news for the latest Arizona developments, and our Chandler, Gilbert, Scottsdale, Mesa, and Phoenix pages for comparison across the metro area.

 Recommendations for Glendale Residents